-- Weekly Reports are due by the end of the day, every Monday, throughout the duration of the internship.
-Weekly reports must be submitted through Blackboard (under the Assignments link). - The Special Project Proposal must be filled out after the 100th hour, and submitted (via e-mail) to the University Supervisor for approval no later than the 200th hour. - Mid-point Evaluation must be filled out by the Site Supervisor and sent by fax or e-mail as soon as 200 hours have been completed, after he/she goes over the report with the student. - Students must contact their University Supervisor to set up a Site Visit for approximately one hour with them and their Site Supervisor, if the location is with the Washington Metropolitan Area, or by telephone if they are out of the area, immediately after 200 hours have been completed and the Mid-point Evaluation has been submitted. - Students must make the necessary plans to ensure that they will be available to present at the Mandatory Closing Panel Session (referred to as the Internship Presentations).
-The tentative dates for the Spring 2013 semester Monday, May 6, 2013, and Tuesday, May 7, 2013 (depending on the session).
-The exact times and locations will be communicated via e-mail.
-Alternative arrangements will be made for students outside the Washington DC Metropolitan area, and who do not attend the presentations.
-Note that students who are outside the area are still required to put together a presentation and submit it with their Portfolio (in three-ring binders), on the same due date for their section. - Students must turn in their Portfolios (in three-ring binders) on the day of the Mandatory Closing Panel Session.
-Note that this due date also applies to students whose sites are outside the Washington DC metropolitan area. - Students must follow up to ensure that their Site Supervisors fill out their Final Evaluation and send it to their University Supervisors by fax or e-mail, no later than Friday, May 10, 2013.
+- Weekly Reports are due by the end of the day (11:59 p.m.), every Monday, throughout the duration of the internship.
+Weekly reports must be submitted through Blackboard (under the Assignments link). - Once students have submitted the weekly report that covers their 400th hour, they do not need to continue to submit reports even if they continue to work at the site. - The Special Project Proposal must be filled out, signed and submitted no later than the 100th hour (via e-mail or fax) to the University Supervisor for approval. - ALL faxes must include a cover sheet with the University Supervisor's name on it. - Mid-point Evaluation must be filled out by the Site Supervisor and sent by fax or email immediately after 200 hours have been completed, after he/she goes over the evaluation with the student. - Students must contact their University Supervisor to set up a site visit for approximately one hour with them and their Site Supervisor, if the location is with the Washington Metropolitan Area, or by telephone if they are out of the area, immediately after 200 hours have been completed and the Mid-point Evaluation has been submitted. - Students must make the necessary plans to ensure that they will be available to present at the Mandatory Closing Panel Session (referred to as "Final Internship Presentations").
+The tentative date for the Fall 2013 semester is Tuesday, December 10, 2013.
+The exact time and location will be communicated via e-mail. - Alternative arrangements will be made for students outside the Washington D.C.
+Metropolitan area, and who do not attend the presentations.
+Note that students who are outside the area are still required to put together a presentation and submit it with their Portfolio (in a three-ring binder), on the same date as the Final Internship Presentations. - ALL students must turn in their Portfolios (in three-ring binders) on the day of the Mandatory Closing Panel Session.
+Note that this due date also applies to students whose sites are outside the Washington D.C. metropolitan area. - Students must follow up to ensure that their Site Supervisors fill out their Final Evaluation and send it to their University Supervisors by fax or e-mail, no later than Friday, December 13, 2013.